istio/istio.io/content/en/blog/2021/wasm-progress/index.md

 keywords: [wasm,extensibility,WebAssembly]
 ---

-Back to Istio 1.5 release, Istio introduced [WebAssembly based extensibility](/blog/2020/wasm-announce/) support.
+Istio introduced initial [WebAssembly-based extensibility](/blog/2020/wasm-announce/) support in the 1.5 release.
 Over the past year, Istio, Envoy, and Proxy-Wasm communities have continued the effort to make WebAssembly extensibility stable, reliable, and easy to adopt.
-In this blog post, we will walk through the updates in this area at Istio 1.9 release.
+In this blog post, we will walk through the updates to Wasm support in the Istio 1.9 release.

 ## Proxy-Wasm (WebAssembly) support merged in upstream Envoy

-The initial development work of Envoy WebAssembly runtime happened at `envoy-wasm` fork.
-Over time, we collected great feedback from community early adopters, as well as Istio first class Wasm extensions development, which helped us to continuously improve the runtime.
+After our initial experimental support was available, we collected great feedback from community early adopters.
-Since Istio 1.8, WebAssembly support was merged into the Envoy main tree.
+Along with experience gained from development efforts on core Istio Wasm extensions, this feedback helped us mature and stabilize the runtime.
+These improvements unblocked merging Wasm support directly into Envoy, allowing it to become part of all official Envoy releases (as of the Istio 1.8 release).
 This is a significant milestone for Istio and Envoy Wasm efforts, since it indicates that:

 * The runtime is ready for wider adoption.
 * The programming ABI/API, extension configuration API, as well as runtime behavior are becoming stable.